 Texas A&M International University (TAMIU) is a state-supported public institution of higher education.
 The responsibility for educating and training the future leaders of the state and nation carries with it a duty to adhere to the highest ethical standards and principles.
 In fulfilling its multiple missions as an institution of higher education, TAMIU encourages the free exchange of ideas.
-In accordance with the University's rule on Freedom of Speech, Assembly, Expression and Demonstration, the University will protect the freedoms of speech, expression, petition, and peaceful assembly, while maintaining its right to regulate reasonable time, place, and manner restrictions concerning acts of expression and dissent.
+In accordance with the University's rule on Expressive Activity on Campus (08.99.99.L1), the University will protect the freedoms of speech, expression, petition, and peaceful assembly, while maintaining its right to regulate reasonable time, place, and manner restrictions concerning acts of expression and dissent.

-Please refer to The Texas A&M University System Policy 33.01.01.L1 for more information.
+Please refer to The Texas A&M University System Policy 07.03.01 for more information.